And since it has no love in it, it doesn’t feel good: a note to employers (and data brokers) in a digital age.

 But surveillance is fundamentally based on mistrust, and cost-cutting greed, and that’s where the problems begin.
 People don’t like that.
 People feel that.
 People like to communicate and relate, and the best employees also like to create –a skill that does not flourish under a watchful eye of stats and surveys.

-Trying to ‘get’ maximum value from employee’s time and attention for the sake of a bottom line may be the very definition of mechanistic greed.
-It is not the same as relating, or cooperating, or contracting or conversing– all of which are adult-style behaviors in homes and in social circles.
-In short, surveillance is a cop out to actually talking.
-And it does not belong inside people’s homes2.
+Trying to ‘get’ maximum value from employee’s time and attention for the sake of a bottom line may be the definition of mechanistic greed.
+It is not the same as relating, or cooperating, or contracting, or conversing– all of which are adult-style behaviors in homes and society.
+In short, surveillance is a cheat to actually talking.
+And surveillance definitely does not belong inside people’s homes3.

-I believe time and attention are commodities that humans should dictate themselves.
+I believe time and attention are commodities that humans should control themselves.
 Because of this, tracking a person’s movements – even if digitally– is tantamount to an invasion of their space: especially if they work from home.
 Remote work can be tricky in this way.
-It can feel freeing, but could be allowing tendrils of “the boss man” into your personal space.
+At first it can seem freeing, but in information workers, sometimes it allows presense of “the boss man” into your personal space.

 And who can honestly answer the question of who owns the work time?
 The payer or the producer?
 What about deliverables?
 And how does one account for soft deliverables like being a conduit for quality information, innovation, project thinking, transparency and sharing knowledge?
 What about creative ideas?
 When were they conceived, and birthed, and who really owns them?